ming024/FastSpeech2/README.md

 # Implementation Issues

-- Following [xcmyz's implementation](https://github.com/xcmyz/FastSpeech), I use an additional Tacotron-2-styled Postnet after the decoder, which is not used in the original paper.
+- Following [xcmyz's implementation](https://github.com/xcmyz/FastSpeech), I use an additional Tacotron-2-styled Post-Net after the decoder, which is not used in the original FastSpeech 2.
 - Gradient clipping is used in the training.
 - In my experience, using phoneme-level pitch and energy prediction instead of frame-level prediction results in much better prosody, and normalizing the pitch and energy features also helps.
 Please refer to ``config/README.md`` for more details.